Iiyama – “A Little Kyoto in the Snowy Region” with Flowers and Green

 Local Autumn Festivals

-As the air of autumn deepens, autumn festivals will be held at many places in the city in which people wish for a good harvest and peace in their family.
-A festival is held somewhere every weekend in September: Annual festival of Nadachi Shrine, Narasawa Otengu, Gosoku Daidai Kagura, annual festival of Shizuma Shrine.
+As autumn starts, local autumn festivals will be held in many areas in Iiyama City.
+People wish for the good harvest of the year and safe and healthy life of the family.
+Many festivals are held every weekend in September such as Reisai of Natate Shrine, Narasawa Daitengu, Gosoku Daidai Kagura, Reisai Festival of Shizuma Shrine.

 Traditional Crafts of Iiyama